Skip to main content

 DISCOVER (Forces)APPLY (Strategy)

-FrameworkIdea Discovery — Forces create friction, friction creates opportunityVertical Integration — Own data → workflow → payments
+FrameworkIdea Discovery — Forces create friction, friction creates opportunityVertical Integration — Own data, workflow, payments

 VerticalsIndustries — 5P analysis per verticalFull-stack companies — Winner-take-most dynamics

-The loop: Matrix thinking reveals gaps → Idea Discovery fills gaps with thesis → Industries validates in specific verticals → Vertical Integration captures value.
+The loop: Matrix thinking reveals gaps → Idea Discovery fills gaps with thesis → Industries validates in verticals → Vertical Integration captures value.

 Empty cells are where insight lives.
 Cross Industry analysis with ABCD forces to find the opportunities others miss.